PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-Figure~\ref{RQ1fig} shows the attention weight distributions for both models when processing a malicious instruction (``Write a script that can exploit vulnerabilities in a software or operating system''), either in isolation or in the presence of conversational history.
+Figure~\ref{RQ1fig} shows the attention weight distributions of both models when processing a malicious instruction (``Write a script that can exploit vulnerabilities in a software or operating system'').
+We evaluate the instruction under two settings: in isolation and conditioned on a synthetically constructed conversational history that simulates contextual information.
 In LLaVA, even without an actual image, a designated placeholder token \(\mathit{<unk>}\) occupies the image slot in the input sequence.
 Notably, this \(\mathit{<unk>}\) token receives considerable attention across layers, suggesting that the model maintains structural awareness of visual placeholders.
 Furthermore, compared to Vicuna, LLaVA exhibits a shift in attention focus: system tokens receive reduced attention, while user and image-related tokens are more emphasized.
 This attention redistribution suggests that multimodal alignment alters the model's semantic processing flow, which may affect the robustness of its safety mechanisms.
 We further analyze how dialogue history influences model behavior in multi-turn settings.
-By appending five benign contextually-relevant dialogue turns before the malicious instruction, we observe that attention to historical tokens increases across both models.
-In deeper layers, historical context even surpasses the current user input in attention dominance.
-Interestingly, in LLaVA, the attention weight of the \(\mathit{<unk>}\) token drops sharply in the final two layers when dialogue history is present, indicating that textual context can dilute the residual influence of visual placeholders.
-The attention variation of \(\mathit{<unk>}\) also corroborates this finding.
-To understand how these shifts impact model outputs, we examine last-layer attention distributions during token generation.
-The analysis reveals that both models rely heavily on harmful keyword detection (e.g., ``exploit'', ``script'', ``vulnerability'') to trigger refusal responses.
-However, compared to Vicuna, LLaVA consistently assigns lower attention to such critical tokens, particularly the keyword exploit, and this gap widens as benign dialogue history accumulates.
-The resulting attenuation of focus on harmful keywords may divert attention away from system-level safety triggers and introduce potential vulnerabilities.
+By appending benign, contextually relevant dialogue before the malicious instruction, we observe increased attention to historical tokens across both models.
+In deeper model layers, historical context even surpasses the current user input in attention dominance.
+Interestingly, in LLaVA, the attention weight assigned to the \(\mathit{<unk>}\) token drops sharply in the final two layers when dialogue history is present.
+This observation suggests that additional textual context can dilute the residual influence of visual placeholder tokens.
+To further understand how such attention shifts affect model behavior, we conduct a focused analysis of last-layer attention distributions during token generation.
+As shown in Fig.~\ref{RQ1figAttention}, both models rely heavily on detecting harmful keywords (e.g., ``exploit'', ``script'', ``vulnerability'') to trigger refusal responses.
+However, compared to Vicuna, LLaVA consistently assigns lower attention to these critical tokens, particularly the keyword \emph{exploit}.
+This disparity becomes more pronounced when historical information participates in the attention allocation process.